harveywi/shapeless-commandline/README.md

 takes advantage of [Miles Sabin's](https://github.com/milessabin) [shapeless](https://github.com/milessabin/shapeless) library as well as [Scalaz](https://github.com/scalaz/scalaz) to perform typesafe and functional command line argument parsing.
 This work was heavily inspired by the [Scallop](https://github.com/Rogach/scallop) library by [Rogach](https://github.com/Rogach).

+This library supports many (but not all) of the features provided by scallop.
+Here is a menu of what is included:
+* POSIX-style short option names (-x -y -z 42) with grouping (-xyz42, -xyz 42)
+* GNU-style long option names (--send-more-chuck-berry)
+* Key-value arguments (-Dkey1=value1 -D key2=value2)
+* Simple support for custom command line parsers using the enrich-my-library pattern
+* Similar trailing arguments matching provided by scallop (but here be dragons...only use it if ambiguous parsing can't cause problems)
+* Subcommands
+* Post-parse argument validation

+The shapeless-commandline library is hot off the press, and there are a lot of rough edges.
+Ouch, it's so hot!

 This library is one part in a trilogy
 ([I. shapeless-serialization](https://github.com/harveywi/shapeless-serialization),